cargo-lambda/cargo-lambda/docs/guide/configuration.md

 The deploy configuration supports the following options:

+- `remote_config`: The remote configuration to use for the deploy.
+It includes the following options:
     - `profile`: The AWS profile to use for authorization.
     - `region`: The AWS region to deploy the Lambda function to.
     - `alias`: The AWS Lambda alias to associate the function to.
     - `retry_attempts`: The number of attempts to try failed operations.
     - `endpoint_url`: The custom endpoint URL to target.
 - `enable_function_url`: Whether to enable function URL for this function.
 - `disable_function_url`: Whether to disable function URL for this function.
 - `memory`: The memory allocated for the function.